Periods and $(\chi,b)$-factors of Cuspidal Automorphic Forms of Symplectic Groups: Periods and Main Results

-\begin{proof} Since $\phi$ is a cuspidal automorphic form and the theta series is of moderate growth, the whole integrand is rapidly decreasing on the Siegel domain of $G (X)$.
-It can be seen that the Siegel domain of $G (Z)$ is contained some Siegel domain of $G (X)$.
+Since $\phi$ is a cuspidal automorphic form and the theta series is of moderate growth, the whole integrand is rapidly decreasing on the Siegel domain of $G (X)$.
+The Jacobi group $J (Z,L)$ is a semi-direct product of some symplectic subgroup $G (Z')$ of $G (X)$ and a unipotent group.
+It can be seen that the Siegel domain of $G (Z')$ is contained some Siegel domain of $G (X)$.
 Thus the period integrals are all absolutely convergent.